'Innocent' family's home shot at as gang-related attack goes wrong

 "Police believe this incident was gang-related and that the offenders have targeted the wrong address – that of an innocent family with absolutely no gang connections."

-A staff member at the Yates Park Motel, near the house, told The New Zealand Herald he heard around seven to eight gunshots.
+A staff member at the Yates Park Motel, near the house, told The Herald that he heard around seven to eight gunshots.

 He first thought they were fireworks and didn't think much of it, but then saw police cars arriving.